 - The procedure for amending standing bylaws.

-While the paperwork may not be the most exciting part of starting a church, it is a necessary task for the governance.
+This official document will hold accountable your church leaders, board members, and other key individuals, so while the paperwork may not be the most exciting part of starting a church, it is a necessary task for the governance.

-Plus, spelling out the rules in bylaws forces you to set standards up front instead of waiting until something goes wrong.
+Plus, spelling out the rules in bylaws forces you to set standards upfront instead of waiting until something goes wrong.
 If something does go wrong (although we all hope it doesn’t!) this document protects your church from un-standardized processes.

 Finding a worship space gets us back to the part of starting a church that is much more fun!
-Worship spaces really set the mood for the type of church you are going to lead.
+Worship spaces set the mood for the type of church you are going to lead.

 You probably have an idea about whether your church will be more traditional or contemporary.
 To decide what type of church you want to build, consider the following attributes of each:

 - For traditional churches, you may want to invest in stained glass for the windows.
 This can add a beautiful touch to the space and set the mood for worship.
 Most traditional churches include wooden pews, a standard pulpit, and a center aisle for processionals.
 Traditional churches often take advantage of a lot of natural light.

 - More contemporary churches may include elements like a projector and a screen on a front wall for song lyrics or sermon points.
 You may want to build a stage up front for a worship band and the pastor to preach.
 A darker setting with stage lights tends to set the mood in this contemporary atmosphere.

 You’ll also need to start thinking about how many people will attend.
 You want to be sure your church’s space will hold all of your members but is not so big that they’ll feel overwhelmed.
 Be sure your church’s space is designed with your congregation in mind.
 What will help them keep their focus on worshipping the Lord whilst attending your church?